GautamDeepak/GEARS/Intro_RS_Prac01.md

 ### Objective
 ---------

-The objective of this lab is to give you an introduction to the Google Earth Engine processing environment.
-By the end of this exercise you will be able to search, find and visualise a broad range of remotely sensed datasets.
+The objective of this Prac is to give you an introduction to the Google Earth Engine processing environment.
+By the end of this exercise, you will be able to search, find and visualise a broad range of remotely sensed datasets.
 We will start with single-band imagery - elevation data from the [SRTM mission](https://www2.jpl.nasa.gov/srtm/).

 ## 1. The Earth Engine code editor